cxn03651/write_xlsx/worksheet.md

     worksheet.protect('drowssap')

-Passing the empty string '' is the same as turning on protection without a password.
+The password should be an ASCII string.
+Passing the empty string C<''> is the same as turning on protection without a password.

 Note, the worksheet level password in Excel provides very weak protection.
 It does not encrypt your data and is very easy to deactivate.